nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/upgrading-from-nautobot-v1.md

 ### New Interface to IP Address Relationship Endpoint

-The through table (`ipam.IPAddressToInterface`) for the `IPAddress` to `Interface`/`VMInterface` many-to-many relationship has been exposed through the REST API at `/api/ipam/ip-address-to-interface`.
-This endpoint must be used to create or delete relationships between IP addresses and interfaces through the REST API.
+The through table (`ipam.IPAddressToInterface`) for the `IPAddress` to `Interface`/`VMInterface` many-to-many relationship has been exposed through the REST API at `/api/ipam/ip-address-to-interface/`.
+This endpoint must be used to create, retrieve, update, and delete relationships between IP addresses and interfaces through the REST API.
 Each `ipam.IPAddressToInterface` object maps a single `ipam.IPAddress` object to a single `dcim.Interface` or `virtualization.VMInterface` object.
 When creating relationships through this endpoint, the `ip_address` field is required and one of `interface` or `vm_interface` is required.
 There are additional boolean fields (`is_primary`, `is_default`, etc.) exposed through the REST API that may be used if desired but are not currently implemented in the Nautobot UI.

 ### API Query Parameters Changes